BUGSPRAY TREATMENT

 If you seal the cracks after they move in will they die or just continue to live inside?

 If you seal the cracks without first treating with FS MP Aerosol, whatever is living in the space will most likely end up migrating deeper into the house and this could present all kinds of other issues.
 So definitely seal the home; just don’t seal up live pests in the process.
-Treat the cracks first, let the treatments sit for a day and then go to work with some Pur Foam to insect proof the structure.
+Treat the cracks first, let the treatments sit for a day and then go ahead and seal it up.

 I have a lot of boxelder bugs in my basement.
 Most of them are dead but now I’m finding them in my living room and bathroom.
 Its winter time and I’m not sure where they came from.
 They are becoming a real problem.
 How do I treat for them and get rid of them?
 Thank you.